Thingee: Character history

 According to Stephen Campbell, one of the creators, both Thingee's name and species were accidental.
 The puppet was originally based on a duck, and the name used as a placeholder until they thought of a proper one.

 Thingee first appeared on After School in 1987, under the hosting of Richard Evans and Annie Roach.
 Viewers first saw what was believed to be perhaps the egg of a dragon, Thingee existed in egg form for several weeks on the show until he hatched.
 Thingee later teamed up with Jason Gunn, who would from then on become his regular colleague, in 1988 when Jason took over as host for After School.
 Jason and Thingee continued working together in 1989 on After 2.

 From 1992 on he co-hosted Jason Gunn vehicles Jase TV and The Son of a Gunn Show.
 They later starred in the straight to video film Jason and Thingee's Big Adventure.
-Thingee also appeared in celebrity editions of Wheel of Fortune, test cricket commentary and Face the Music in 1992.
+Thingee also appeared in celebrity editions of Wheel of Fortune, test cricket commentary and Face the Music in 1994 as well as hosting the children's television show Chatterbox from 1993 to 1995 and hosting A Story of Christmas in 1993.
+In 1996 he hosted his very own educational home video release entitled Thingee's ABC, where he looks after Mr Prendergast's toyshop and learns the order and shape of the letters of the alphabet when the capital letters vanish into the magic house.

-From 1996 he was a host on the Sunday morning television show What Now, where it was revealed that the character was an alien and eventually Thingee made contact with his people and made the decision to return home to his own planet.
+From 1996 he was a host on the Sunday morning television show What Now, where it was revealed that the character was an alien and the following year Thingee made contact with his people and made the decision to return home to his own planet.
 As a result, the character was retired from New Zealand television.